Instructions to authorsScope

 Abstract and Keywords

 All articles should include up to 6 keywords and an abstract of up to 200 words, which is a factual condensation of the article that contains a statement of purpose, a description of the facts, and a concise summary of conclusions.
 Other manuscript categories do not require abstracts and keywords.

 All submissions should include a title page with the following information: title; type of submission; name of author(s); institution(s) at which research was done; name, address, phone number, and email address of the corresponding author; brief author biography (max.
 150 words); list of 6 key words in alphabetical order; and total number of words in the main text of the article.

 All submissions should be typed in Times New Roman 12 point font.
 Keep formatting simple, and avoid unnecessary advanced word processing features, justification, linked objects, or creating your own symbols.

 Text and tables should be submitted in a single file.
 Figures should be sent as separate files.
 Click here for further instructions.

 Any non-original information must be referenced.
-Specific style instructions are being prepared and will be available shortly.
+Please consult the journal's mini style checklist for guidance on reference style.
 Articles should generally follow law review style in using footnotes, not endnotes, for references, although JLB discourages the footnoting excesses of that style.